North Stonington, Connecticut

-North Stonington is a town in New London County, Connecticut which was split off from Stonington in 1724.
+North Stonington is a town in New London County, Connecticut, United States which was split off from Stonington in 1724.
+The town is part of the Southeastern Connecticut Planning Region.
 The population was 5,149 at the 2020 census.

 Geography

 According to the United States Census Bureau, the town has a total area of 55.0 sqmi, of which 54.3 sqmi is land and 0.7 sqmi, or 1.20%, is water.